 Dr. Rifat Karim has had over 10 years’ experience in General Practice and Hospital Medicine in Australia.
 She has a particular interest in women's health, paediatrics and chronic health.
 She completed her diploma in child health from University of Sydney in 2012.
-She has been working as a GP registrar for the last 4 years.
 Her hobbies include watching movies, listening to music and spending time with family.

 Dr Julia Danne

 Dr Julia is currently completing her final year of GP Registrar Training.
 She has worked, as a GP Registrar, in the Metro West Region of Melbourne since 2018.
 She enjoys meeting new patients and working towards achieving the best possible healthcare outcomes for them.
 She has had a total of 5 years of Hospital Medicine and Surgical experience before commencing GP training.
 Including metropolitan and rural hospital placements in Emergency Medicine, General Medicine, General Surgery and Ear Nose and Throat Surgery.
 Outside of medicine Julia enjoys keeping active with swimming and yoga.

 Dr. Lynn Tun graduated from the University of Medicine in Yangon in 2006 and moved to Australia in 2010.
 Before becoming a GP, Dr. Lynn had experience working in emergency medicine, paediatrics, women’s health, geriatric medicine, ICU, and Anaesthetics.